skyvers/skyve-dev-guide/_pages/skyve-persistence-mechanisms.md

-Skyve enforces multi-tenant specific security implicitly including via data interactions at the API level - however Skyve also allows the use of insecure SQL where required for performance reasons and where vendor-specific persistence layer functionality is required.
+Skyve enforces multi-tenant specific security implicitly including via data interactions at the API level - however Skyve also allows the use of unsecured SQL where required for performance reasons and where vendor-specific persistence layer functionality is required.

 In a simple standalone application the bizCustomer column is technically